Chomps: A Case Study on Leveraging Certifications to Drive Brand Growth

 Because organic certification is mostly overseen and regulated by the USDA, this seems to point to a lack of consumer trust in government-led certification efforts.
 Despite these trends in government-led certifications, studies by Cone Communications and Globescan (among others) found that 76 percent of consumers agree that third-party product certification is the best way to verify product claims and increase their trust in a brand [10].

 “We went down to the Paleo FX tradeshow in Austin, Texas.
-We also worked some Paleo media such as Paleo Magazine and others in the Paleo Niche.
+We also worked in some Paleo media, such as Paleo Magazine and others in the Paleo Niche.
 I think we also did some stuff with blogs such as Paleo Hacks and Paleo Mom, among others.
 We really were entrenched in the Paleo world online.
 Because of that, Paleo certification was critical in terms of establishing ourselves as a Paleo brand.
 We wanted our customers to know that we had products made for a Paleo dieter.
 The certification certainly added credibility to us as a brand, and it also added a “cool factor” that helped us get attract customers.”

-Maldonado recommends third-party certification to smaller brands, and especially early on in the process.
+Maldonado recommends third-party certification to smaller brands, especially early on in the process.
 “These certifications help to establish as much credibility as you possibly can.
 For startups, I think the key thing is to focus niche by niche.
-If your brand or products caters to a specific diet or group of people, then do everything you can to entrench yourself in that community.
+If your brand or products cater to a specific diet or group of people, then do everything you can to entrench yourself in that community.
 Getting the credentials and certifications you need to be trustworthy and to be seen as a leader or expert in that space in a community is part of that process.”

 After four years of direct-to-consumer marketing, Trader Joe’s was the first big retailer that reached out to Chomps.
 Though Maldonado admits that the brand initially didn’t have any ambitions to go into retail, everything changed once they got into Trader Joe’s.